How to Open a Swedish Bank Account

 We were unhappy with the response, so we filed a complaint at the National Board for Consumer Disputes (Allmänna reklamationsnämnden or ARN).
 ARN is a public authority that functions roughly like a court.

 NOTE: When you received the decision from the bank, there is also a note that you can file a complaint to ARN if you are unhappy.
 That’s where we first found out about it.

 The bank officer then sent an email to Miguel, apologized, and asked for more documents such as my payslips so they can review his application.
 After a week, he was asked to visit the branch again & he just canceled his application.

 Check out The Newbie Guide to Sweden’s guide on what to do if you are denied a bank account in Sweden.

 I hope you will be able to open a Swedish bank account without any problems!
 Always know your rights and provide all the requirements the bank asked you for.

 Anyway, you only need to go through this process once since once you get a mobile BankID, you can freely open an account online.

 Transfer money abroad

-You can also get your own local bank account details in Europe, UK, the US, Australia, and New Zealand with the Wise Borderless account.
+With the Wise Borderless account, you can also get your own local bank account details in Europe, UK, the US, Australia, and New Zealand.